awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Required: no
 The dependencies defined for container startup and shutdown\.
 A container can contain multiple dependencies\.
 When a dependency is defined for container startup, for container shutdown it is reversed\.
 For an example, see [Example: Container dependency](example_task_definitions.md#example_task_definition-containerdependency)\.
 If a container does not meet a dependency constraint or times out before meeting the constraint, Amazon ECS doesn't progress dependent containers to their next state\.
 For Amazon ECS tasks hosted on Amazon EC2 instances, the instances require at least version `1.26.0` of the container agent to enable container dependencies\.
 However, we recommend using the latest container agent version\.
-For information about checking your agent version and updating to the latest version, see [Updating the Amazon ECS Container Agent](ecs-agent-update.md)\.
+For information about checking your agent version and updating to the latest version, see [Updating the Amazon ECS container agent](ecs-agent-update.md)\.
 If you are using an Amazon ECS\-optimized Amazon Linux AMI, your instance needs at least version `1.26.0-1` of the `ecs-init` package\.
 If your container instances are launched from version `20190301` or later, then they contain the required versions of the container agent and `ecs-init`\.
 For more information, see [Amazon ECS\-optimized AMIs](ecs-optimized_AMI.md)\.
 For Amazon ECS tasks hosted on Fargate, this parameter requires that the task or service uses platform version `1.3.0` or later\.

 ```